If You Find This World Bad, You Should See Some of the Others: Background

 Biographer Paul Williams describes Dick as a "reluctant convention-goer", who would often cancel at the last minute due to illness when he was supposed to appear in public.
 Dick was living in the East Bay when the 22nd World Science Fiction Convention came to Oakland in 1964.
 He attended, giving rise to many rumors and legends about his life.
 Biographer Brian J. Robb notes that "Dick's reputation as a mad, drug-fueled SF prophet emerged almost fully formed from the 1964 WorldCon, and persisted beyond his death."
-Williams himself would go on to meet Dick for the first time in Berkeley at the 26th World Science Fiction Convention in 1968.
+Williams himself met Dick for the first time in Berkeley at the 26th World Science Fiction Convention in 1968.
 In correspondence with Andrew I. Porter, Dick spoke about having attended the 30th World Science Fiction Convention in Los Angeles in September 1972, expressing disappointment with his experience.

 His home in Santa Venetia, near San Rafael, California, was burglarized in November 1971, leading him to temporarily leave the U.S. for Canada.
 (Note: Paul Williams investigated the 1971 home robbery on assignment for Rolling Stone in 1975.
 In the article, Williams explored five theories for the break-in in minute detail, going as far as verifying the police reports and talking with all of the major witnesses who confirmed the event.)
 With a recommendation from Ursula Le Guin, Dick attended the Vancouver Science Fiction Convention as the guest of honor from February 18–19, 1972, delivering the speech "The Android and the Human".
 Staying in Canada for an extended period, by March he was despondent and attempted suicide, which he survived, enrolling into a rehabilitation program for a month, and then returning to California.
-His experience at rehab in Canada would later provide material for his novel A Scanner Darkly (1978).
+His experience at rehab in Canada later provided material for his novel A Scanner Darkly (1978).
 In 1974, Dick was asked to attend the West Coast Science Fantasy Conference as the guest of honor, but declined due to health issues.
 That same year, he was also asked to be the guest of honor for the future 35th World Science Fiction Convention in 1977, but also declined.
 In 1975, Dick was scheduled to give the speech "Man, Android and Machine" at the Institute of Contemporary Arts in London, but never made it due to illness.
 In his absence, it was published as an essay in Science Fiction at Large (1976).